K-Fet/K-App/docs/Deployment.md

 when a new release is created (production) or when a PR is merge on `master` (staging)

+### MySQL

+Some notes about MySQL:

+- MySQL 8+ uses a new authentification process which is not handled yet by node-mysql.
+  In order to use MySQL, you need to use the old system with this command :
+  `alter user 'USER'@'localhost' identified with mysql_native_password by 'PASSWORD';`.

+- By default, mysql on linux is case sensitive, but it must be configured to be insensitive with [this](https://dba.stackexchange.com/questions/59407/).

 ### Releasing a new version

 In order to update the server, just release a new version with the script: